VEuPathDB/StaticContent/_collection_resources_tools/02_vb-only.md

 <p>The <a href="https://legacy.vectorbase.org">legacy vectorbase.org</a> site is still available to help you transition to the new site, if needed.</p>

-<p>To view a summary of VectorBase 40+ genomes follow this link in the header menu Data => Organisms: Genome Info and Stats, for a summary of the VectorBase 480+ datasets available for each species (genomes, transcriptomes, and from external databases such us InterPro, KEGG, GO, etc), follow this link in the header menu <a href="/a/app/search/organism/GenomeDataTypes/result">Data => Data Sets in VectorBase</a> </p>
+<p>To view a summary of VectorBase 40+ genomes follow this link in the header menu
+  <a href="https://vectorbase.org/vectorbase/app/search/organism/GenomeDataTypes/result">Data => Organisms: Genome Info and Stats</a>,
+  for a summary of the VectorBase 480+ datasets available for each species (genomes, transcriptomes, and from external databases such us InterPro, KEGG, GO, etc), follow this link in the header menu <a href="/a/app/search/organism/GenomeDataTypes/result">Data => Data Sets in VectorBase</a> </p>

 <p>Please let us know if you wish to submit a data set or make us aware of one relevant to your research, to help us prioritize our list filling this only form
   https://vectorbase.org/vectorbase/app/static-content/dataSubmission.html